 I hope you will give this project a try.
 If you do, I’d love to hear from you!
 Comment here or email me at arthurized dot home at gmail dot com.

 I’m not in partnership with any brands referenced in this post.
-I simply enjoy their products, and I hope you will too.!
+I’m simply sharing products that I use and enjoy, and I hope you will like them too!